dosyago/DISCoHAsH/README.md

 ## Possible future work

-Make a parallel version using Merkle tree
+- Make a parallel version using Merkle tree
+- Make a note about how internal state can be extended
+- Implement a variable-output variant using a sponge construction